-Mechanic takes off from Sea-Tac Airport, crashes in island in South Sound
+Horizon Air worker takes plane from Sea-Tac Airport, crashes on island in south Puget Sound

 The air-traffic controller responded calmly, seeming not to want to upset Rich as the conversation continued and he tried to coax Rich into landing somewhere.

 “There is the runway just off to your right side in about a mile,” the controller told him.
-“That’s McChord” (referring to the military airfield at Joint Base Lewis-McChord).
+“That’s McChord” (meaning the military airfield at Joint Base Lewis-McChord).

 “Oh man,” Rich immediately responded, “Those guys will rough me up if I try and land there.
 I think I might mess something up there too.
 I wouldn’t want to do that.
 They probably have anti-aircraft.”